eyajamuehaque/Project-Simulator-Group-2/PROJECT_FEATURES.md

 "# Implemented Features"
+## T-10: Verify Veterinarian credentials
+"The Admin can ensure the credibility and quality of the veterinary services listed on the platform by manually confirming that every doctor possesses the required qualifications and licenses.
+This is critical for protecting the well-being of the pets served and maintaining the platform's professional reputation."
+**Status: Implemented**
 ## T-8: View Transaction Reports
 The Admin can effectively monitor the financial health and operational success of the platform by having access to comprehensive reports detailing total revenue from various sources, including shop sales, veterinarian fees, and donations.
 This allows for informed business decisions and accurate financial accounting.
 **Status:** Implemented